 In 2017 the Mondadori Group, including all its imprints, published 2,471 new titles.
 The e-book catalogue consists of over 20,000 titles.

 What are the publishing houses of the Mondadori Group?

-We operate in the book market through the company Mondadori Libri S.p.A., which brings together the publishing and distribution activities of the Books area and shareholdings in book publishing companies from the trade, art and school sectors (Edizioni Piemme, Giulio Einaudi editore, Mondadori Education, Mondadori Electa, Sperling & Kupfer Editori), in addition to the shareholding in the distribution company Mach 2 Libri.
+We operate in the book market through the company Mondadori Libri S.p.A., which brings together the publishing and distribution activities of the Books area and shareholdings in book publishing companies from the trade, art and school sectors: the imprints are Mondadori, Piemme, Giulio Einaudi, Mondadori Education, Electa, Sperling & Kupfer, Frassinelli, Rizzoli, Rizzoli Education, Fabbri Editori, Rizzoli Lizard and BUR.

-In April 2016 we completed the acquisition of RCS Libri (now Rizzoli Libri), consolidating our competitive position in the Italian market for trade and school books, in addition to the field of illustrated books at international level.
+With the acquisition of RCS Libri (2016), now Rizzoli, we have consolidated our competitive position in the Italian market for trade books and school textbooks, as well as in the sector of illustrated books at an international level.

 For more information, see Books.

 In which publishing sectors is the Mondadori Group present?